NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

 Would lead to more work to implement an OCFL compliant software.
 But software users can choose the best format for their specific use case.

-If the standard allows multiple package formats, how to handle them in the repository or object?
+If the standard allows multiple archive formats, how to handle them in the repository or object?
-Should it be possible to use multiple packaging formats in one OCFL object?
+Should it be possible to use multiple container formats in one OCFL object?
 How about several formats in the repository?

 **Recommendation: in-scope for V2.
 Allowed formats: ZIP and TAR.**

 ### Any format
-It is practically impossible to implement software, which can deal with all packaging formats.
+It is practically impossible to implement software, which can deal with all container formats.
 That would most likely result in low adoption rate and a lot of work for implementers.
 Which could also result in either buggy/incomplete implementations or very specific implementations, which are not useful for others.
 However that would provide most freedom to the users.

 **Recommendation: out of scope for V2.**

-## Should the standard allow multivolume packages per version?
+## Should the standard allow multivolume containers per version?
 For very large objects, it might be useful to split the container into multiple files.
 In addition it could help with transfer of large objects as it might be easier to transfer multiple smaller files than one large file.
 For some institutions, it may be desirable to package files according to type of content - for example metadata, preservation files, access files, etc.
 This makes it possible to extract a small file, and not an entire movie of several terabytes to extract only the metadata.

+Since there are quite a bit of questions surrounding that topic, see [Single VS Multipart containers questions](single-vs-multipart-containers-questions.md) for more details.

 **Recommendation: in-scope for V2.**